-Turning the control system key to the "RUN" position energizes the ECU and a startup screen is displayed while a self test is performed.
+Turning the control system key to the "RUN" position energizes the ECU, all LEDs illuminate once and a startup screen is displayed while a self test is performed.
 If the display beeps for longer than one second, it indicates a self test fault.
-Users can attempt to rectify the fault by restoring factory defaults (refer to "Configuration Menu" on page 18 for details).
+Users can attempt to rectify the fault by restoring factory defaults.
+Refer to "Configuration" menu for details.
 Contact Magnum Power Products LLC for assistance if the fault persists.

 After the startup screen is cleared, the display shows readings on its virtual gauges.
-Initially the analog gauges are displayed but the display uses the last displayed screen on subsequent startups (refer to "Preferred Screen Store" on page 26 for details).
+Initially the analog gauges are displayed but the display uses the last displayed screen on subsequent startups.
+Refer to "Preferred Screen Store" for details.

-If the ECU is preheating when the key switch is turned to the "RUN" position, a Preheat screen will appear.
+If the ECU is preheating when the key switch is turned to the "RUN" position, the Preheat LED is illuminated.
 Preheat time varies with atmospheric and engine conditions.
-After waiting for the Preheat screen to extinguish, the engine is cranked by turning and holding the key switch in the "START" position until the engine starts.
+After waiting for the Preheat LED to extinguish, the engine is cranked by turning and holding the key switch in the "START" position until the engine starts.